Spark your curiosity + expand your creativity

 4-6pm

 • In this intermediate illustration class students will create a multi-page narrative illustration.
-They will expand on the fundamentals of storytelling and technical skills and explore the creative possibilities of multimedia illustration with a focus on personal narrative.
+They will expand on the fundamentals of storytelling and technical skills and while exploring both hand drawn and digital illustration with a focus on personal narrative.
 Presentation of work by relevant historic and contemporary illustrators will be shared, giving students exposure to diverse approaches to storytelling and students will build their ability to look critically at images and to engage in discussion with their peers.

 Saturday AM